-Employment, cash transfers, and welfare payments provide financial resources to residents to make local investments, such as acquiring or improving a property, but these activities require a large upfront investment that is out of reach to most individuals unless credit is available.
-Accordingly, banks are key institutions influencing neighborhood dynamics by facilitating these investments.
-Still, banks do not randomly provide lending across communities; they respond to incentives and the institutional context.

-There are studies identifying banks responding positively to national laws-such as the Community Reinvestment Act-aiming to encourage lending in low-income communities without increasing the delinquency rates (Avery and Brevoort, 2015; Bhutta, 2011; Ding et al., 2020).
-There is also evidence of banks withholding loans to credit-worthy individuals in minority prevalent areas.
-For example, the practice known as redlining, explicitly prohibited in the 1968 Fair Housing Act, has caused long-run negative impacts on neighborhood disinvestment and community and individuals' life outcomes, including criminal behaviors (Aaronson et al., 2021a,b; Anders, 2018; Appel and Nickerson, 2016; Faber, 2020; Jacoby et al., 2018).
-Likewise, banks' corporate decisions to merge financial institutions can lead to the closing of banks branches, reducing small business lending and employment growth (Nguyen, 2019), as well as decrease local credit competition, affecting the local economic activity and increasing property crimes (Garmaise and Moskowitz, 2006).
-These previous studies align with Vélez and Richardson (2012)'s political economy approach that community outcomes are contingent on how extra-local forces and institutions view and treat the neighborhood, as well as to the new parochialism (Carr, 2003; Ramey and Shrider, 2014), where residents plan local investments but are successfully implemented by receiving support from outside institutions.
+Acquiring or renovating a property requires large upfront investments that are out of reach to most individuals unless credit is available.
+Banks are key institutions influencing neighborhood dynamics by facilitating these investments.
+However, banks do not randomly provide lending across communities; they respond to incentives and the institutional context.
+Banks can react positively to national laws, such as the Community Reinvestment Act, aiming to encourage lending in low-income communities without increasing the delinquency rates (Avery and Brevoort, 2015; Bhutta, 2011; Ding et al., 2020).6 Banks can also influence the political economy as community outcomes can be contingent on how extra-local forces and institutions view and treat the neighborhood (Vélez and Richardson, 2012; Carr, 2003; Ramey and Shrider, 2014).
+There is evidence of banks withholding loans to credit-worthy individuals in minority prevalent areas.
+For example, the practice known as redlining, explicitly prohibited in the 1968 Fair Housing Act, has caused long-run negative impacts on neighborhood disinvestment and community and individuals' life outcomes, including criminal behaviors (Aaronson et al., 2021a,b; Anders, 2023; Appel and Nickerson, 2016; Faber, 2020; Jacoby et al., 2018; Mitre-Becerril, 2024).
+Likewise, banks' corporate decisions to merge financial institutions can lead to the closing of local branches, reducing small business lending and employment growth (Nguyen, 2019), and decrease local credit competition, affecting the local economic activity and increasing property crimes (Garmaise and Moskowitz, 2006).

 Intra-neighborhood dynamics, such as social disorganization and collective efficacy, are another approach to understanding the role of mortgages on public safety.
-Population turnover and neighborhood heterogeneity are thought to increase the likelihood of social disorganization and higher delinquency rates by impeding residents from realizing common values to solve shared problems (Bursik Jr, 1988).
-In contrast, local friendship networks and participation in formal and voluntary organizations are expected to decrease social disorganization, hence crime, by strengthening social controls and facilitating well-organized communities (Sampson and Groves, 1989).
-As neighbors develop mutual trust, solidarity, and willingness to intervene toward the common good, social control mechanisms self-regulate the community's behaviors according to desired rather than imposed goals.
-A relevant determinant explaining lower levels of crime is residential stability as it allows for creating stronger attachment to the neighborhood (Morenoff et al., 2001; Sampson et al., 1997).
-Home loans can encourage residential stability by allowing residents to acquire a property and limiting migration to other areas.
-There is evidence that homeowners face more constraints in their geographic mobility than renters (DiPasquale and Glaeser, 1999), particularly during economic downturns causing reductions in property equity, making it more challenging to relocate, even if it is for job purposes (Modestino and Dennett, 2013).
+Local friendship networks may decrease social disorganization and crime by strengthening social controls and mutual trust and facilitating wellorganized communities (Sampson and Groves, 1989).
+Residential stability creates a stronger attachment to the neighborhood (Morenoff et al., 2001; Sampson et al., 1997).
+Home loans can provide such stability by limiting migration to other areas.
+Homeowners face more constraints in their geographic mobility than renters (DiPasquale and Glaeser, 1999), particularly during economic downturns causing reductions in property equity, making it more challenging to relocate, even if it is for job purposes (Modestino and Dennett, 2013).

-&lt;sup>6Other studies argue that the Community Reinvestment Act has no effect on banks' behavior (Bostic and Lee, 2017; Dahl et al., 2002).
+6Other studies argue that the Community Reinvestment Act does not affect banks' behavior (Bostic and Lee, 2017; Dahl et al., 2002).

 As one primary objective of mortgages is property acquisition (the other is home improvement), crime can decrease via changes in the housing tenure.
-There is evidence that policies encouraging homeownership can reduce crime, particularly burglaries and robberies, by motivating behavioral changes rather than altering the sociodemographic composition of the community (Disney et al., 2020).
+Policies encouraging homeownership can reduce crime, particularly burglaries and robberies, by motivating behavioral changes rather than altering the sociodemographic composition of the community (Disney et al., 2023).
 Homeownership can also influence the subjective measures of crime and risk.
-For instance, correlational studies suggest that home ownership can decrease the fear of crime and perceptions crime and disorder, but longer periods of residence in the community may relate to higher fear of crime (Lee et al., 2022; Lindblad et al., 2013).
-Moreover, to the extent that homeowners occupy vacant or foreclosed properties rather than replacing existing tenants, and decrease the prevalence of blighted properties in the community, crime should decrease (Branas et al., 2018; Hohl et al., 2019; Kondo et al., 2015).
+Homeownership is associated with a decrease in fear of crime and perceptions of disorder, but longer periods of residence in the community may relate to a higher fear of crime (Lee et al., 2022; Lindblad et al., 2013).
+Moreover, to the extent that homeowners occupy vacant or foreclosed properties rather than replacing existing tenants and decrease the prevalence of blighted properties in the community, crime should decrease (Branas et al., 2018; Hohl et al., 2019; Kondo et al., 2015).